pradeepmadanagopalan-hash/SOTIF-AEB-Monte-Carlo-Analysis/README.md

-This project implements a simplified SOTIF workflow for an Automatic Emergency Braking (AEB) function to demonstrate how triggering conditions can be discovered, documented, classified, and mitigated.
+This project implements a simplified SOTIF workflow for an Automatic Emergency Braking (AEB) function to demonstrate how triggering conditions can be discovered, documented, classified and mitigated.

 <table>
   <tr>